pubgrub-rs/guide/src/limitations/multiple_versions.md

 We saw that implementing optional dependencies required the creation of on-demand feature packages, which are virtual packages created for each optional feature.
 In order to allow for multiple versions of the same package to coexist, we are also going to play smart with packages.
-Indeed, if we want two versions to coexist, there is only one possibility, which is that they are from different packages.
+Indeed, if we want two versions to coexist, there is only one possibility, which is that they come from different packages.
 And so we introduce the concept of buckets.
 A package bucket is a set of versions of the same package that cannot coexist in the solution of a dependency system, basically just like before.
-So for rust crates, we can define one bucket per major frontier, such as one bucket for 0.1, one for 0.2, ..., one for 1.0, one for 2.0, etc.
+So for Rust crates, we can define one bucket per major frontier, such as one bucket for 0.1, one for 0.2, ..., one for 1.0, one for 2.0, etc.
 As such, versions 0.7.0 and 0.7.3 would be in the same bucket, but 0.7.0 and 0.8.0 would be in different buckets and could coexist.

 Are buckets enought?
-Not quite, because once we introduce buckets, we need a way to depend on multiple buckets alternatively.
+Not quite, since once we introduce buckets, we also need a way to depend on multiple buckets alternatively.
 Indeed, most packages should have dependencies on a single bucket, because it doesn't make sense to depend on potentially incompatible versions at the same time.
 But rarely, dependencies are written such that they can depend on multiple buckets, such as if one write `v >= 2.0`.
 Then, any version from the 2.0 bucket would satisfy it, as well as any version from the 3.0 or any other later bucket.